Getting started

 03

-The last stage is simply clearing the last settlement payments and laying the ground-work to rebuild your credit (if that’s your goal).
+The last stage is simply clearing the last settlement payments, seeing if you have to pay taxes on the amounts forgiven, and laying the ground-work to rebuild your credit.

 Introduction